Security & Privacy FAQ

 across multiple Availability Zones, with a DR site established in a different region.
 Certain backup data is stored on Google Cloud Platform

 (US, multi-region).
+Enterprise plan customers can choose to host their data at our EU data center in Frankfurt, Germany.
 These data centers employ leading physical and environmental security measures, resulting in highly resilient infrastructure.

 More information about their security practices is available at: